Dementia: What Canada's doing

 6. representatives of provincial and territorial governments

-We documented the results of our discussions in the What We Heard Report.
+We documented the results of our discussions in a What We Heard Report.

 Annual report to Parliament on Canada's dementia strategy

-Each year the federal Minister of Health prepares a report to Parliament on the national dementia strategy.
+Each year the federal Minister of Health prepares a report to Parliament on the implementation of the national dementia strategy.

 The 2023 Report to Parliament shares a Canada-wide overview of some of the many dementia-related efforts underway across the country.
 This report highlights how many different organizations, including the federal government, are supporting the strategy's national objectives and reflects the variety of those efforts.